RILAB/historical_genomics/README.md

 **CML.csv**
 Pedigree data for CIMMYT CML lines.
 Original excel is CMLs-Information 1-539.CZ.20140312-2.xls

+**ames_withyears.csv**
+Anne's efforts at getting years from GRIN, but their data is not so hot.

 **ames_10neighbors.csv**
 10 closest neighbors based on IBS for Ames panel.
 Can use to cross-reference against pedigree.
 Data from [Romay 2013](http://genomebiology.com/2013/14/6/R55/)